dthree/vorpal/README.md

 Vorpal is Node's first framework for building interactive CLI applications.
 With a simple and powerful API, Vorpal opens the door to a new breed of rich, immersive CLI environments like [cash](https://github.com/dthree/cash) and [wat](https://github.com/dthree/wat).

+## Notice

+This is now an [OPEN Open Source](http://openopensource.org/) project.
+I am not able to invest a significant amount of time into maintaining Vorpal and so am looking for volunteers who would like to be active maintainers of the project.
+If you are interested, shoot me a note.

 ## Contents

 * [Introduction](#introduction)